rob-luke/AuditoryStimuli.jl/docs/src/realtime-introduction.md

 ## Run the real-time audio pipeline

 To run the real-time processing we generate a pipeline and run it.
-We use the `pipe` notation to convenitently describe the audio pipeline.
+We use the `pipe` notation to conveniently describe the audio pipeline.
 In this simple example we read a frame with duration 1/100th of a second from the source.
 The frame of white noise is piped through the amplitude modifier, and then piped in to the sink.
 Modifiers always take the modification object as the first argument, followed by an underscore to represent the piped data.
-Simillarly, when writing the data to a sink, the sink is always the first argument, followed by an underscore to represent the piped data.
+Similarly, when writing the data to a sink, the sink is always the first argument, followed by an underscore to represent the piped data.
 The pipeline is run 100 times, resulting in 1 second of generated audio.

 ```@example realtime